Before arrival

 -

-- Consider a health insurance from your home country.
-This is essential especially upon arrival and when still settling in.
-We strongly recommend an additional health insurance also for EU Citizens, as the European Health Insurance Card only covers necessary medical treatment in the public sector.
-For more information about insurances, please visit migri.fi/en/insurance
+Consider getting health insurance from your home country, especially when you first arrive and are still settling in.
+We highly recommend additional health insurance even for EU citizens, as the European Health Insurance Card only covers necessary medical treatment in the public sector.
+For more information about insurance, please visit migri.fi/en/insurance.

-- If you are coming from another EU/EEA country or from Switzerland and working simultatiously in two or more EU-countries, you must carry an A1 Certificate.
-The form will indicate in which EU country your social security contributions are paid.
+If you are coming from another EU/EEA country or Switzerland and working simultaneously in two or more EU countries, you must carry an A1 Certificate.
+This form indicates which EU country is responsible for your social security contributions.

 -